BARKING HOUND VILLAGE

 Which vaccinations are required for Boarding or Daycare?

 Your dog needs to be current on the following vaccinations: Rabies, Distemper/Parvo, and Bordetella (the vaccine for canine cough).
 If the Bordetella vaccine has never been given, or if it has expired, we strongly recommend a seven-day waiting period after the administration, as this may provide your dog with extra protection.
 We also request that all dogs be on some type of flea preventative.
-As of April 1, 2023, we will be requiring all dogs to have the H3N2 (Canine Flu) vaccine.
+As of April 1, 2023, we strongly recommend all dogs to have the H3N2 (Canine Flu) vaccine.

 Are you able to administer medication if my dog needs it?